Code of Business Conduct and Ethics

 F. Government Relations

 It is the Company's policy to comply fully with all applicable laws and regulations governing contact and dealings with government employees and public officials, and to adhere to high ethical, moral and legal standards of business conduct.
 This policy includes strict compliance with all local, state, federal, foreign and other applicable laws, rules and regulations.
-All employees must comply with our Code of Government Business Ethics, which is posted in the "Policies" group on tibbr.
+All employees must comply with our Code of Government Business Ethics, which is posted on insideTIBCO.
 If you have any questions concerning government relations you should contact the Company's Legal Department.

 Employees, agents or contractors whose work requires lobbying communication with any member or employee of a legislative body or with any government official or employee in the formulation of legislation must have prior written approval of such activity from the Company's General Counsel.
 Activity covered by this policy includes meetings with legislators or members of their staffs or with senior executive branch officials.
 Preparation, research, and other background activities that are done in support of lobbying communication are also covered by this policy even if the communication ultimately is not made.